Different Qualification Outcomes

 What is a Postgraduate Teaching Apprenticeship PGTA

-This is a salaried course with 20% off the job training.
+We only offer this for primary for 2022.
+It is a form of salaried course with 20% off the job training.
 You cannot teach with PGTA on its own.
-All our teaching apprenticeship programmes therefore additionally include PGCE(M)QTS.
+All teaching apprenticeship programmes therefore additionally include either QTS only or PGCE(M)QTS.

 In addition to meeting the requirements for those qualifications, you must also be assessed for the apprenticeship qualification (PGTA), normally in term 4.